Posts Tagged ‘1870s’

 Read the rest of this entry ?

-Posted in books, juvenile, mfinley, Vintage Books, Vintage Fiction | Tagged 1870s, american, girls, marthafinley, series | 4 Comments »
+Posted in books, juvenile, mfinley, Vintage Books, Vintage Fiction | Tagged 1870s, favorite posts, girls, marthafinley, series | 4 Comments »